 At Schiphol, larger containers are only permitted if they are cleared by the scan and by a member of security staff.
 If you want to be sure that you won’t have to hand something over, you should pack it in your hold baggage.
 That way, it will also be allowed on the return journey and when making a transfer at another airport.
 Not all airports have innovative CT scans that are able to check liquids.
 Don’t forget to check if custom rules apply.

 For faster security clearance, we recommend keeping your liquids and electronic items within reach at the top of your hand baggage.

 Medicines and baby food

-Medication and dietary supplements can be included in your hand luggage.
-You can carry packages that contain more than 100ml, as long as you can prove you need them with a doctor’s certificate.
-If you are traveling with a baby of up to 1.5 years old, baby food may also be included in your hand baggage.
+You may put medication and dietary supplements in your hand baggage.
+You can carry packages that contain more than 100ml.
+If you are travelling with a baby of up to 1.5 years old, baby food may also be included in your hand baggage.

 Customs and hand baggage

 Customs has its own set of rules, just like security.
 Some restricted items may be permitted in limited supply or forbidden outright, when travelling to or from the Netherlands.
 Restricted items include drinks, tobacco, medicines, meat, fish, (products made of) protected animal and plant species, as well as large sums of cash.

 Frequently Asked Questions

 How large can my hand baggage be?